gve-sw/CLUS18-DEVNET-2897/lab/step11.md

                     $scope.error = response.data.message
                 })
                 .finally(function(){
+                    $scope.loading = false;
                 })
         }
     };

 ```

-The $scope.interfaces variable is associated to the interface selects via the ng-option attribute added in step 4.
+The $scope.interfaces variable is associated to the interface selects via the ng-option attribute defined in the step 4 HTML code.

 Next -> [Step 12 - Populating the EPGs/VLANs select]